Grants available for downtown Tampa businesses impacted by coronavirus

+Evans said her boutique has shifted its business model to keep sales going in the age of coronavirus, but she looks forward to the day life gets back to normal.

+"As much as we’re ready to go slowly and safely, how is the community going to respond to that?
+Are the doors going to open and we’re not going to see anything for a little bit?” she said.
+“We’ve done the best that we can.
+We’ve truly enjoyed the delivery, which is something we’re going to integrate into our business platform, which we hadn’t done before.”

-Businesses must have been in operation for at least one year to receive the grant.
+Businesses must be at least one year old and operate in the downtown Special Services District to receive the grant.
 Only the owner can apply.

 The grants focus on businesses such as restaurants, retail, art galleries and entertainment venues impacted by the March 20 state order.